MARKET SNAPSHOT: U.S. Stocks Poised To Open Lower, With Spotlight On Retail Sales, Inflation Data

 U.S. stocks looked set to pull back again Friday, ahead of data on the struggling retail sector and on consumer prices, in what has largely been a losing week clouded by political worries.

-Investors will keep a close eye on retail sales data and a reading of inflation due later, for their potential to sway the Federal Reserve's monetary policy thinking.
+Investors will keep a close eye on retail-sales data and a reading of inflation due later, for their potential to sway the Federal Reserve's monetary-policy calculus

 "Both have the ability to move the [dollar] around and could affect the pricing structure around the June FOMC meeting, with expectations of a [rate] hike sitting around 80%," said Chris Weston, chief market strategist at IG, in a note to clients.